Hello Triangle 🟒¢

 Shader languages natively support vector and matrix types up to size 4.
 The type vec2f is a vector of 2 floats, and an alias for the templated type vec2<f32>.
 As another example, the type vec4<u32> is a vector of 4 unsigned integers and has alias vec4u.

 Tokens that start with an @ are called attributes and decorate the object that comes afterward with various information.
-For instance, @builtin(vertex_index) tells that the argument in_vertex_index, which could have any name, will be populated by the built-in input vertex attribute that is the vertex index.
-We use it to set the output value of the shader, which is labelled with @builtin(position) as something that must be interpreted by the rasterizer as the vertex position.
+For instance, @builtin(vertex_index) tells that the argument in_vertex_index will be populated by the built-in input vertex attribute that is the vertex index.
+Note that the argument in_vertex_index could have had any other name: as long as it is decorated with the same built-in attribute, it has the same semantics.

 For more flexibility, the shader code should be loaded from a file, but for now we simply store it in a multi-line string literal in our main.cpp: